-Die cast replica, Approximately 2" long.
+Die-cast replica, Each approximately 2" long.
 Includes plastic display case.

 We are not responsible for any taxes, duty, VAT, customs or other fees on the receiver’s end.